-SARS has adopted a policy of issuing all refunds electronically.
-It is therefore imperative that your bank account details are correct.
-SARS will not pay a refund into an account of a third party.

-Where your bank details are available to SARS, this information will be pre-populated on your return.
-To amend the bank details, click on the 'Edit' button

-If no banking details are pre-populated on your return and you do not have a bank account, mark the field 'I declare that I have no South African bank account' and select the applicable reason field.
-If neither this field nor the banking details are completed, the return will be considered as incomplete.
+- SARS has adopted a policy of issuing all refunds electronically.
+It is therefore imperative that your bank a) account details are correct.
+SARS will not pay a refund into an account of a third party. - b) Where your bank details are available to SARS, this information will be pre-populated on your return.
+To amend the bank details, click on the 'Edit' button. - If no banking details are pre-populated on your return and you do not have a bank account, mark the c) field 'I declare that I have no South African bank account' and select the applicable reason field.
+If neither this field nor the banking details are completed, the return will be considered as incomplete. - To protect against fraud, any bank detail changes on the ITR12 return must be verified with a One-Timed) Pin (OTP). - This applies to eFiling and the SARS MobiApp - If any bank details are changed on the ITR12 return, an OTP will be sent to the security contact details (i.e. email/cell number) of the eFiler logged on to complete the return. - Once the correct OTP is inserted on the pop-up screen, the bank details will be updated and the eFiler can continue to complete the rest of the return.

-4.3.1 BANK DETAIL FIELDS ON THE RETURN
+4.3.1 COMPLETE BANK DETAIL FIELDS ON THE RETURN